Eigenform

 In mathematics, an eigenform (meaning simultaneous Hecke eigenform with modular group SL(2,Z)) is a modular form which is an eigenvector for all Hecke operators Tm, m = 1, 2, 3, ....

 Eigenforms fall into the realm of number theory, but can be found in other areas of math and science such as analysis, combinatorics, and physics.
 A common example of an eigenform, and the only non-cuspidal eigenforms, are the Eisenstein series.
-Another example is the Δ Function.
+Another example is the Δ function.

-In second-order cybernetics, eigenforms are an example of a self-referential system.

 Normalization

 There are two different normalizations for an eigenform (or for a modular form in general).

 Algebraic normalization

 An eigenform is said to be normalized when scaled so that the q-coefficient in its Fourier series is one:

 where q = e2πiz.
 As the function f is also an eigenvector under each Hecke operator Ti, it has a corresponding eigenvalue.
 More specifically ai, i ≥ 1 turns out to be the eigenvalue of f corresponding to the Hecke operator Ti.
 In the case when f is not a cusp form, the eigenvalues can be given explicitly.